jasonldoyle/Line-Productivity-Excel-Dashboard/README.md

 ### Initial Insights

-- Machine adjustment, machine failure and inventory shortage have taken up the most downtime.
+- Machine adjustment, Machine failure and Inventory shortages have taken up the most downtime.
 - Charlie seems to the most inneficient out of the four employes.
 - Charlie and Dee both have the longest downtime from operator error and both struggled with machine adjustment.